smortezah/napr/README.rst

 You can find the followings in the `tutorials <https://github.com/smortezah/napr/tree/main/tutorials>`_ directory:

-- `Terpenes-explore <https://github.com/smortezah/napr/tree/main/tutorials/Terpenes-explore.ipynb>`_: exploratory data analysis of terpenes (COCONUT dataset) in the natural products chemical space
+- `Terpene-explore <https://github.com/smortezah/napr/tree/main/tutorials/Terpene-explore.ipynb>`_: exploratory data analysis of terpenes (the COCONUT dataset) in the natural products chemical space

 Development
 -----------